 Research Participants

+Research involving human subjects is based on a commitment to advance human welfare, knowledge and understanding, and to examine cultural dynamics.
 Someday, you or a family member may want to take part in a research study.
-If this happens, the information here may help you make the right decision.
+The information here may help you make the right decision.

 Acronyms (CCTS, OHRP, etc.)